drNoob13/batteryimprove/README.md

-# Improving Battery Life of Ultra-thin Ultrabooks (Linux)
+# Improving Battery Life of Ultra-thin Ultrabooks with 6-/9-core CPU (Linux)